Uniform inference for value functions: The model

 Consider two sets $U \subseteq \R^{d_U}$ and $X \subseteq \R^{d_X}$, a set-valued map $A: X \rightrightarrows U$ that serves as a choice set, and an objective function $f \in \ell^\infty(\gr A)$.
 The objective function and the value function are linked by a marginal optimization step that maps one functional space to another.
 Let $\psi: \ell^\infty(\gr A) \rightarrow \ell^\infty(X)$ map the objective function to the value function obtained by marginally optimizing the objective $f$ with respect to $u \in A(x)$ for each $x \in X$.
 Without loss of generality, we consider only marginal maximization with respect to $u$ for each $x$:

-The value function $\psi(f)$ is the object of statistical interest, for which we would like to conduct uniform inference using a plug-in estimator $\psi(f_n)$.
-In order to fix ideas, we introduce examples of the value function model in equation \eqref{m_def}.
-To illustrate the results in this paper, we provide a longer analysis of the first example in Sections \ref{sec:bounds} and \ref{sec:application} below.
+The value function $\psi(f)$ is the object of interest and we would like to conduct uniform inference using a plug-in estimator $\psi(f_n)$.
+First we introduce examples of the value function model represented in equation \eqref{m_def}.

-\begin{exm} In our main application, the treatment effect of a policy is defined as the difference $\Delta = X_1 - X_0$, where $(X_0, X_1)$ are potential outcomes under control and treatment regimes.
-When no identification conditions are placed on the dependence between the potential outcome variables, we may attempt to bound the cumulative distribution function $F_\Delta$ by using the most extreme possible dependence structures between $X_0$ and $X_1$.
-This was developed in \citet{Makarov82} and \citet{Rueschendorf82}, and the bounds of $F_\Delta(x)$ for any $x$ are